Rapptz/discord.py/docs/ext/commands/commands.rst

 Greedy
 ^^^^^^^^

-The :class:`~ext.commands.Greedy` converter is a generalisation of the :data:`typing.Optional` converter, except applied to a list of arguments.
+The :class:`~ext.commands.Greedy` converter is a generalisation of the :obj:`typing.Optional` converter, except applied to a list of arguments.
 In simple terms, this means that it tries to convert as much as it can until it can't convert any further.